-A Border Wall Already Exists In Some Places.
-We Visited It.
+We visited the border wall.
+Here's what it looks like.

-President Trump ordered the construction today of a border wall along the U.S.-Mexico border.
-But there's at least one complication so far: a wall already exists in some areas.
-Last spring, we visited different parts of border—the ones heavily guarded with long lines for cars to cross, and the places where the two countries are separated by little more than dirt and trees.
+President Trump has asked Congress for $5 billion to construct a wall along the U.S.-Mexico border.

+In Spring 2016, we visited different parts of border—the ones heavily guarded with long lines for cars to cross, and the places where the two countries are separated by little more than dirt and trees.
+These are the panoramic views that resulted from that visit.

 The border that Trump hopes the wall will protect is roughly 2,000 miles long.
 And the area spans diverse geology, including terrain not always hospitable or conducive to large-scale construction.
 (Trump hasn't said exactly how high he wants the wall to be, or how thick, although engineering and media critiques have questioned the feasibility of such a project.)

 Piecemeal walls have been used before in the region, and some have been successful in stopping large scale operations of smuggling and illegal immigration.
 The Smuggler's Gulch fence was designed as part of a $60 million engineering project to fortify 3.5 miles of fencing between San Diego and Tijuana.

 Further east in Jacumba, California, a border wall was constructed in the mid-1990s to disrupt human and drug trafficking.
 The large stretches to the east and west are the areas Trump wants to fix, the places with a small border fence, if one at all.

 But photographer James Whitlow Delano learned during his time reporting along the border that walls alone don't solve such problems.
 In April of 2015, U.S. border patrol agents seized almost 70 pounds of amphetamines that drug smugglers had transported across the border.
 The border agents realized that to get around the wall between Calexico, California, and Mexicali, Mexico, the smugglers had found another way.
 They built a tunnel.